Mariupol: Demographics

 As of 1 December 2014, the city's population was 477,992.
 Over the last century the population has grown nearly twelvefold.
 The city is populated by Ukrainians, Russians, Pontic Greeks (including Caucasus Greeks and Tatar- and Turkish-speaking but Greek Orthodox Christian Urums), Belarusians, Armenians, Jews, etc. The main language is Russian.

-The average annual population decline of the city from 2010 to 2014 is 0.6%.
-The death rate is 15.5%.
+The population fell precipitously as the result of the siege of the city in 2022.
+Per Ukrainian sources it was 120 thousand in 2023, while according to Russian administration the city population was approximately 280 thousand.

 Ethnic structure

 The city is largely and traditionally Russian-speaking, while ethnically the population is divided about evenly between Ukrainians and Russians.
 There is also a significant ethnic Greek minority in the city.

 In 2002, ethnic Ukrainians made up the largest percentage (48.7%) but less than half of the population; the second greatest ethnicity was Russian (44.4%).
 A June–July 2017 survey indicated that Ukrainians had grown to 59% of Mariupol's population and the Russian share had dropped to 33%.

 The city is home to the largest population of Pontic Greeks in Ukraine ("Greeks of Priazovye") at 21,900, with 31,400 more in the six nearby rural areas, totaling about 70% of the Pontic Greek population of the area and 60% for the country.